deepakshrma/deno-by-example/website/advance_logger.md

 ![sample 1](https://raw.githubusercontent.com/deepakshrma/deno-by-example/master/static/img/logger_sample_01.png)

-If you notice, I am using `sprintf` instead of `printf`.
+If you notice, I am using `sprintf` before using `printf`.
 Since I want the full control on the printing message like adding colors and using the dynamic format.
 I have to use `sprintf` instead of `printf`.

 **Let's allow the user to modify format at runtime:**